yli3/GetData_CourseProject/CodeBook.md

 ## Measure Dictionary

 There are 66 different measures of interest.
-These measures are derived from accelerometer and gyroscopic measurements from embedded sensors in Samsung Galaxy SII smartphones.
-Details for how these particular measurements were derived may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.
+These measures were taken by either accelerometer or gyroscope embedded sensors in Samsung Galaxy SII smartphones.
+Full details of sensor parameters may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.

 The following naming convention is used for the 66 measures.

-    prefix + component + sensor + jerk? + type + "." + stat
+    prefix + component + units + "."type"." + stat

 1. **prefix**:
-  - *t* for a time-domain signal.
+  - *time* for a time-domain signal.
-  - *f* for a frequency-domain signal.
+  - *freq* for a frequency-domain signal.
 1. **component**:
   - *Body* for body component of a signal.
   - *Gravity* for gravity component of a signal.
-1. **sensor**:
-  - *Acc* for an accelerometer-sourced signal.
-  - *Gyro* for a gyroscope-sourced signal.
-1. **jerk?**:
+1. **units**:
+  - *LinearAcceleration* for a measurement of linear acceleration (via accelerometer) in units of standard gravity (*g* approximately `9.8 m/s^2`).
-  - *Jerk* for a measure of jerk (the time derivative of acceleration)
+  - *LinearJerk* for a calculation of linear jerk (time derivative of linear acceleration) in units of `m/s^3`.
-  - blank for a non-jerk measure.
+  - *AngularVelocity* for a measurement of angular velocity (via gyroscope) in units of `rad/s`.
+  - *AngularJerk* for a calculation of angular jerk (second time derivative of angular velocity) in units of `rad/s^3`.
 1. **type**:
   - *X*, *Y*, or *Z* for an x-, y-, or z-axis component of a signal.
   - *Mag* for the magnitude (Euclidean norm) of a 3-dimensional signal.